RubixML/Credit/README.md

 - [Logistic Regression](https://docs.rubixml.com/en/latest/classifiers/logistic-regression.html) is a probabilistic classifier that uses a supervised learning algorithm called Gradient Descent under the hood.
 - [Cross Validation](https://docs.rubixml.com/en/latest/cross-validation/api.html) allows us to test the generalization performance of the trained estimator.
 - We can embed high-dimensional datasets into easily visualizable low-dimensional represenations using a process called [Manifold Learning](https://docs.rubixml.com/en/latest/embedders/api.html).

+### Next Steps
+The Logistic Regression estimator we just trained is able to achieve the same results as in the original paper, however, there are other models to choose from that may perform better.
+Consider the same problem using an ensemble method such as [AdaBoost](https://docs.rubixml.com/en/latest/classifiers/adaboost.html) or [Random Forest](https://docs.rubixml.com/en/latest/classifiers/random-forest.html) for your next step.

 ## Presentation Slides
 You can refer to the [slide deck](https://docs.google.com/presentation/d/1ZteG0Rf3siS_o-8x2r2AWw95ntcCggmmEHUfwQiuCnk/edit?usp=sharing) that accompanies this example project if you need extra help or a more in depth look at the math behind Logistic Regression, Gradient Descent, and the Cross Entropy cost function.